-Most Ihlara Valley tours include also a stop at Selime monastery, located at the very edge of the valley.
+Most Ihlara Valley tours also include a stop at Selime Monastery, located at the very edge of the valley.
 Visiting this fascinating historical and religious benchmark you will see how the local monks and the bishop used to live and pray in these tuff hills.

 What to see at the Selime Monastery

 The site where the Selime monastery was built between the 8th and 9th centuries is historically important in the matter that shows signs of earlier presence from past civilizations.
 Among these, the Persians, the Seljuks, the Romans, and the Byzantine Eastern Roman empire have settled there at some point in history.